jasonwoodland/iTerm2-borderless/README.md

 ### App icon

-1. Open config/icon.png with Preview.
+1. Open either of the icon PNGs in the config directory with Preview.app
-2. Press ⌘A, followed by ⌘C.
+2. Press ⌘A, followed by ⌘C to copy the image data to the clipboard.
-3. Right click the app icon and click Get Info.
+3. Right click Terminal.app and click Get Info.
-4. Click the small icon in the top left corner, then press ⌘V.
+4. Click the small icon in the top left corner of the inspector and press ⌘V.